 Full price: £750 (+local taxes if applicable);

-Corresponding authors from India, Indonesia and Philippines: £250 (+local taxes if applicable);
+Discounted price for corresponding authors from India, Indonesia and Philippines: £500 (+local taxes if applicable);

 Corresponding authors from Research4Life Group A & Group B: Full APC waiver.